 If you’re using herbs as a garnish, there’s no substitute for fresh.
 Dried herbs won’t have the same fresh flavor or bright color and frozen herbs will be soggy.

 Frozen herbs are best used when stirred into a dish or sauce and cooked for a short amount of time.
-For instance, adding them towards the end of simmering a sauce or quick-heating them in a skillet for sautéing meat or vegetables.
 They’ll bring flavor without watering the sauce down too much.
 But they won’t taste as good if they’re cooked for a long period of time.

 Best Way to Store Fresh Herbs